christopher5106/christopher5106.github.io/_posts/2016-01-30-two-AMI-to-create-the-fastest-cluster-with-gpu-at-the-minimal-engineering-cost-with-EC2-NVIDIA-Spark-and-BIDMach.markdown

 ---
 layout: post
-title:  "2 AMI to launch the fastest cluster of GPU for scientific computing at minimal engineering cost thanks to EC2, Spark, NVIDIA, and BIDMach technologies"
+title:  "3 AMI to run the fastest cluster of GPU for scientific computing at minimal engineering cost thanks to EC2, Spark, NVIDIA, and BIDMach technologies"
 date:   2016-01-27 23:00:51
 categories: big data
 ---

-In this tutorial, I will create two AMI for AWS G2 instances (GPU-enabled), the first one with NVIDIA driver and Cuda 7.5 installed, the second one with NVIDIA  driver, Cuda 7.5 and BIDMach technologies.
+In this tutorial, I will create three AMI for AWS G2 instances (GPU-enabled), the first one for any use of NVIDIA technologies, the second one for the use of BIDMach and the third one for the use of BIDMach and the creation of a cluster of GPU instances :

 - **ami-0ef6407d** : NVIDIA driver + Cuda 7.5
+This first AMI is *Spark-ec2 compatible*, it can be launched with *spark-ec2* command.

-- **ami-18f5466b** or with more memory (some files removed): **ami-e2f74491** : NVIDIA driver + Cuda 7.5 + BIDMach
+- **ami-18f5466b** (or **ami-e2f74491** for a memory efficient AMI - some unnecessary files removed): NVIDIA driver + Cuda 7.5 + BIDMach
+Since Spark-ec2 installs Spark for Scala 2.10, this AMI cannot be used with *spark-ec2* command.

+- **ami-dbfa48a8** :  NVIDIA driver + Cuda 7.5 + BIDMach + Spark
+This AMI enables to create a cluster of GPU instances with BIDMach.

 To run an instance from one of these AMI, just run :